DCrawley94/nc-teaching-resources/seminar_plans/de_data/subqueries_and_ctes/plan.md

 Encourage students to look at both solutions, can they see any major benefits to the CTE approach?

-- Can give the CTE a meaningful name (admittedly aliases could help with this as well)
+- Can give the CTE a meaningful name (admittedly aliases could help with this as well) - enhance readability
 - CTEs are reusable within a query
+- Allow you to break down complex queries into smaller more manageable parts - multiple CTEs
+- Recursion, should you wish 👀

+Possible drawbacks:

+- can't be used in a separate query, only available for the current query.